theobald-software/theobald-software.github.io/content/_en/xtract-is/requirements-and-installation/installation.md

 **Normal Setup**

-For normal setup please execute XtractISSetup.exe and follow the instructions of the setup program.
+In the standard setup, execute the XtractISSetup.exe file and follow the instructions of the setup program.

+The installation of the license file is described in the chapter [Installing the license](https://help.theobald-software.com/en/xtract-is/requirements-and-installation/installing-the-license).

-During setup several DLLs are copied to special directories to make them work within the Integration Services environment.
-Copying and registering is done with the help of InstallXtractIS.exe.
+During setup, various DLLs are copied to certain directories so that they can be used by Integration Services.
+The console program InstallXtractIS.exe automatically copies and registers the DLLs.

 **Silent Setup**

 The setup program can also be started without the GUI.
 If you want to start it that way you have to use the switch /S .
 Using the switch /D you can set the installation path.

-You can find more settings for the setup on the following website ([http://nsis.sourceforge.net/Docs/Chapter3.html#3.2.1](http://nsis.sourceforge.net/Docs/Chapter3.html#3.2.1)).
+You can find more settings for the setup on the following website ([Command Line Usage](http://nsis.sourceforge.net/Docs/Chapter3.html#3.2.1)).

 **Important:** All switches are case sensitive.